Cmeo97/Autonomous_Car_Controller/README.md

 * If no object from the pcl is detected that is within a range of 4 meters and is actually in front of the car, the car goes straight with full throttle. <br>
 * If obastacles are on the left, the car goes to the right with full throttle and viceversa. <br>
 * If a person is detected, the car stops with full braking capacity and the steering and throttle action are set to zero.
-The car will remain in that position indefinately.
+The car will remain in that position indefinitely.